neoncortex/bashed/README.md

 - editsub, esu; substitution;
 - edittransfer, ey: copy lines;
 - editundo, eu: show, diff, restore, delete stored version files;
+- edittycat, etycat: print media on the terminal using Terminology tycat;
+- edittyq, etyq, queue files and play using Terminology tyq;

 There are other functions that are used internally by the ones above:
 - editarg: parse the arguments of a file;
+- editcurses: used to generate curses menus;
 - editescape: manipulate and print escape sequences;
 - edithi: display text;
 - editimg: display images;
+- editmedia: used by edittycat, and edittyq;
 - editpresent: display file contents;
 - editregion: used internally to separate regions of the text;
 - editsyntax: set the syntax to be used;
 - edittable: display tables;
 - edittable_printbox: print a line of a tale box
 - edittable_printline: print a line of a table text;
-- edittycat, etycat: print media on the terminal using Terminology tycat;
 - editwindowtmux: used to open and find tmux windows;
 - editwindowty: used to open and find terminology windows;
 - editwindow: open/find windows;